Rushit08/Business-Insight-360/README.md

 - DAX studio (for optimizing the report)
 - Project charter file

-## PowerBI techniques Learnt
+## Power BI techniques Learnt

-- What are all the questions should be asked before staring the project
+- What are all the questions that should be asked before starting the project
 - Creating calculated columns
-- creating measure using DAX language
+- creating a measure using DAX language
 - Data modeling
 - Using Bookmarks to switch between two visuals
 - Page navigation with buttons
-- Using divide function to prevent zero division errors
+- Using the divide function to prevent zero division errors
-- creating date table using m language
+- Creating date table using M language
 - Dynamic titles based on the applied filters
 - Using KPI indicators
 - Conditional formatting the values in visuals using icons or background color
 - Data validation techniques
 - PowerBi services
-- Publishing reports to PowerBi services
+- Publishing reports to Power services
-- Setting up personal gateway to set up the auto refresh of data
+- Setting up a personal gateway to set up the auto refresh of data
-- PowerBi App creation
+- Power App creation
-- Collaboration, workspace, access permissions in PowerBi services
+- Collaboration, workspace, access permissions in PowerBI services
 - And more 😅

 ## GitHub

-- Uploading Large size files using GitHub LFS
+- Uploading large-sized files using GitHub LFS
 - Tracking the particular type of file extensions for LFS

-## Business related terms
+## Business-related terms

 - Gross price
 - Pre-invoice deductions